 RSD Often Goes Undiagnosed

-According to RSD Canada, 50 percent of CRPS cases go undiagnosed in the United States.
+There is no standard for diagnosing CRPS, and no single diagnostic criteria.
+A recent Oslo University study found a mean time delay to CRPS diagnosis of 4 years.
 This might be because the case is mild enough for the doctor and patient to overlook, or because the doctor is negligent in fully checking the patient’s health.

 When RSD cases go undiagnosed, patients go untreated and suffer quietly in pain.
 The McGill Pain Index qualifies pain levels based on severity and gives them a score between one and 50.
 For example, non-terminal cancer is in the mid-20s, a severe sprain or arthritis is in the high-teens, and childbirth is in the 30s.
 RSD/CRPS has a score of 42.
 It is more painful than most short-term ailments but lasts for years.